Microscopic Model building for Black Hole Membranes from Constraints of Symmetry: The Microscopic Model

 The above condition retains the periodic boundary condition of the Baxter model.
 The projection allows relating the Euclidean boost parameter of the Baxter model~\cite{1989-Itoyama.Thacker-NPB} to the azimuthal angle in the spherical polar coordinate.
-We can relate the Virasoro algebra (corresponding to the $\mathcal{S}1$ diffeomorphism) of the Euclidean boost parameter to the $\mathcal{S}1$ diffeomorphism of the azimuthal angle in the horizon-fluid model.
-Thus, the projection retains the model's main physical features~\cite{1989-Itoyama.Thacker-NPB}.
-Our first task is to explicitly show that the model possesses all three requirements mentioned above.
+We can then relate the Virasoro algebra (corresponding to the $\mathcal{S}1$ diffeomorphism) of the Euclidean boost parameter to the $\mathcal{S}1$ diffeomorphism of the azimuthal angle in the horizon-fluid model.
+Thus, the projection retains the model's main physical features~\cite{1989-Itoyama.Thacker-NPB} and {\it directly} incorporates a representation of the $S1$ diffeosymmetry in the model. {\it It is simply the diffeosymmetry of the azimuthal angle for the black-hole system.}